- SC3 Project Update (April 2014) - Read More...

 The South Central Comprehensive Center (SC3) at the University of Oklahoma is one of a national network of 22 federally funded centers.
-The SC3 mission is to provide high quality/high impact technical assistance (TA) that helps build or expand the capacity of the state education agency (SEA), intermediary agencies, and other educational systems in Arkansas, Louisiana, New Mexico, and Oklahoma to implement, support, scale-up, and sustain reform efforts to improve teaching and learning.
-Additionally, SC3 has a focus on Indian Education due to the high number of American Indian students in the region.
+The SC3 mission is to provide high quality/high impact technical assistance that helps build or expand the capacity of the state education agency (SEA), intermediary agencies, and other educational systems in Arkansas, Louisiana, New Mexico, and Oklahoma to implement, support, scale-up, and sustain reform efforts to improve teaching and learning.

-State Coordinating Councils (SCCs): SC3's SCCs include members from each state education agency's leadership working with the Center to identify state education agencies (SEA) priorities and tailor the work to meet specific and changing needs.
+State Coordinating Councils (SCCs): SC3's SCCs include members from each state education agency's (SEA's) leadership working with the Center to identify state priorities and tailor work to meet specific and changing needs.
 To maintain the flow of communication and plan TA services, each state's SCC meets regularly with SC3 staff members, partners, and collaborators.

 SC3 Advisory Board: The SC3 Advisory Board is composed of educational and community stakeholders from every state in SC3's region.
 Members are appointed by each state's governor and commissioner/superintendent.
 The Advisory Board meets annually to provide feedback and guidance for TA services and regional work plan.